clojurewerkz/welle.docs/articles/kv.md

 ### Tombstones Handling

 In eventually consistent systems such as Riak, deleted objects may sometimes "reappear" due to concurrent modifications.
 Welle by default will filter out tombstones in `clojurewerkz.welle.kv/fetch`.
 If you want to retrieve all objects including tombstones, pass `:return-deleted-vlock` as `true` to `clojurewerkz.welle.kv/fetch`.
-This behavior is new in Welle `1.4.0` which uses Riak Java client `1.1.0`.
+This behavior was added in Welle `1.4.0`.

 ## Deleting values

-To delete a value with Welle, you use `clojurewerkz.welle.kv/delete` that takes a bucket name and a key to delete:
+To delete a value with Welle, you use `clojurewerkz.welle.kv/delete` that takes a connection, bucket name, and key to delete:

 ``` clojure
 (ns welle.docs.examples